RobCrawford527/proteomicshelpers/README.md

   - Plotting the output from GO analysis of clusters:
     `clusters_enrichGO_plot()`
 - **Calculating ribosome engagement from multiple fractions**:
-  - Sum multiple ribosomal fractions and normalise to totals to calculate ribosome engagement: `ribosome_engagement()`
+  - Calculating ribosome engagement, by summing multiple ribosomal fractions and normalising to totals: `ribosome_engagement()`
-  - Calculate differences in ribosome engagement between samples:
+  - Calculating differences in ribosome engagement between samples:
     `deltaR()`
-  - Calculate z-scores and p-values for differences in ribosome engagement, relative to a reference Population: `zscore()`
+  - Calculating z-scores and p-values for differences in ribosome engagement, relative to a reference Population: `zscore()`

 ## Installation